 DEARBORN, Mich., Dec.
-16, 2021 – Today, Ford Pro™ announced the launch of Ford Pro Charging, a comprehensive solution for commercial electric vehicle charging.
-While more commercial customers want to switch to electric vehicles to reduce maintenance costs, minimize emissions and drive down the total cost of ownership*, the transition from all internal combustion-powered fleets can be complex.
-Ford Pro Charging will help ease this transition by delivering intuitive software and commercial hardware infrastructure to support charging and energy management.
+16, 2021 – Today, Ford Pro™ announced the launch of Ford Pro Charging.
+For it’s a comprehensive solution for commercial electric vehicle charging.
+Nowadays, more commercial customers want to switch to electric vehicles to reduce maintenance costs.
+Also to minimize emissions and drive down the total cost of ownership*.
+For the transition from all internal combustion-powered fleets can be complex.
+Yet, Ford Pro Charging will help ease this transition by delivering intuitive software.
+In addition, commercial hardware infrastructure.
+Especially to support charging and energy management.

 “Customers are saying, ‘We want the E-Transit ® and F-150 Lightning™ Pro, but how are we going to charge and operate them efficiently once they’re in our fleet?’” said Ted Cannis, CEO of Ford Pro, a separate business within Ford focused on commercial customers of all sizes.
 “They are depending on us to provide the electric vehicles and the integrated solutions designed for EVs that they need for charging and connectivity.
 Ford Pro Charging is an industry-first solution that is focused on helping our customers plan for, operate and deploy charging solutions so they can reduce operating costs and improve efficiency.”

 Commercial vehicles spend extended amounts of time on the road often hauling heavy loads, and the energy use needs to be managed carefully.
 Understanding fleet operations while balancing the demand for energy gets to the bedrock of the Ford Pro Charging advantage.
 Data streams from today’s connected Ford commercial vehicles have been leveraged to predict and manage the operational needs of electrified fleets.